Written by Susan Lane SLCM Keeper of ColourMine

 I’d also found my new lifelong friend

-We were such a good blend
+And most of all we were such a good blend

 I am staying until the end